jwtk/jjwt/README.md

 ```

 Now that we've had a quickstart 'taste' of how to create and verify a JWS, the next section covers all the details on
 JWS you'll need to use them in your applications.
+If you want to create an encrypted JWT (a 'JWE') instead, feel
+free to jump to the [JWE section](#jwe).

 <a name="jws"></a>
 ## Signed JWTs